 Postal costs are a significant component of many of the Company's customers' cost structures and postal rate changes can influence the number of pieces and types of mailings that the Company's customers mail.
-On December 24, 2013, the PRC approved the USPS Board of Governors' request for price increases of 4.3%.
+On December 24, 2013, the PRC approved the USPS Board of Governors' request for an exigent price increase of 4.3%.
 This exigent rate increase was implemented in addition to a 1.7% rate increase, equal to the CPI, for total price increases of 6.0%, on average, across all mail categories, effective January 26, 2014.
+On January 15, 2015, the USPS filed for a CPI rate increase of 2.0%, which if approved by the PRC, will be effective April 26, 2015.
 In addition, the USPS has incurred significant financial losses in recent years and may, as a result, implement significant changes to the breadth or frequency of its mail delivery.
-The USPS is continuing to pursue its previously announced plans to restructure its mail delivery network, including the closure of many post office facilities and suspension of Saturday service.
-On April 10, 2013, the USPS announced a delay in the shift to a five-day mail and six-day package delivery schedule that was initially scheduled for August 2013, until legislation is passed that provides the authority to do so.
+The USPS is continuing to pursue its previously announced plans to restructure its mail delivery network, including the closure of many post office facilities and a possible suspension of Saturday service.
 The impact to the Company of the USPS's restructuring plans, many of which require legislative action, cannot currently be estimated.
 If implemented, such changes could impact customers' ability or willingness to communicate by mail.
 Declines in print volumes mailed would have an adverse effect on the Company's business.